anhquanpham/iterative-comp-rl-generation/README.md

 ## Key Contributions

 - **Semantic Compositional Diffusion Transformer**:
-  Factorizes each transition into robot-, object-, obstacle-, and objective-specific components and learns their interactions through attention, enabling strong compositional generalization.
+  Factorizes each transition into specific components and learns their interactions through attention, enabling strong compositional generalization.

 - **Zero-Shot Generation**:
   Generates full state–action–next-state transitions for new task combinations that were never observed in real data.